 PSYC-443 CASE MANAGEMENT AND CHEMICAL DEPENDENCY 3.00 Credits

 The course focuses on practical application and administration of Case Management Services in health and human service delivery systems in Idaho.
 Case management studies emphasize clinical focus on case management services that apply to Rural and Frontier settings in Idaho.
 Students work with case management models where case management and records monitoring occur, from hospital, in-patient care to out patient settings in rural communities.
 Students are exposed to various treatment populations such as High Risk populations including AIDS/HIV populations, elderly, Native American, as well as gender specific issues.
 Students will be exposed to other disciplines such as Mental Health, Voc-Rehab. as well as Developmental Disability populations.
-Pre-requisite: PSYC 101, PSYC 442, or permission of instructor.
-Cross-listed with ADS 443.
+Pre-requisite: PSYC-101 or permission of instructor.
+Cross-listed with ADS-443.

 PSYC-444 CHEMICAL DEPENDENCY AND PHARMACOLOGY 3.00 Credits

 Introduction to basic concepts of drug absorption, distribution and effect.
 It is intended to provide substance abuse counselors with a broad background in the understanding of drug effects and operations.
 Additionally, to allow the student to have a base of knowledge of pharmacology upon which instruction and education of clients can be facilitated.
 Fulfills the requirement for certification for both Idaho and Washington State Certification Boards.
 Includes concepts of basic neuroanatomy, concepts of drug absorption and drug elimination, anatomy of drug effects, and consequences of long term drug use.
 A comprehensive survey of entities and agencies that govern Controlled Substances and ODT issues.
 A global perspective on the physiology and pharmacology of different classes of drugs both those illegal and legal, abused and those used for treatment in institutions.
-Pre-requisite: PSYC 101, PSYC 205, PSYC 442 or permission of instructor.
-Cross-listed with ADS 444.
+Pre-requisite: PSYC-101 and PSYC-205, or permission of instructor.
+Cross-listed with ADS-444.

 PSYC-445 COUNSELING THE TEENAGER 3.00 Credits